-I plan to open the concert with the Olympia Overture which begins in playful mood, as all sport begins in play, and through careful development and dedication, we reach a triumphant conclusion.
+I plan to open the concert with the Overture to Sport so that the piece begins in a playful mood, as all sport begins in childhood as play, and then through careful development and dedication, we reach a triumphant conclusion.
 The clarinets will have to stay together as they are frequently called upon to play three-part harmony with each other.
 Conducting this will be fun as there is a lot to manage at the same time yet everyone doing different things.
 There are many time signature changes in this work and so keeping the orchestra on track throughout will be a challenge.

 Divided into three movements, the Equestrian Concerto for Violoncello and Orchestra expresses the horse, the rider and the relationship between them both from three different perspectives: Wild Horse, War Horse and Eventer.
 Throughout the three movements, the cello explores its wide range, from deep and sonorous, to mellow and singing, to a shrill and piercing voice which makes it such a versatile instrument.
 The horse hair bow of the cellist ever so naturally brushes across the varied gaits of the animal, be it the measured tempo of dressage, the adventurous leaps of show jumping or the vigorous energy of cross country.
 In conducting this piece I want to pay particular attention to the percussion and the soloist as they both must be kept in absolute time with each other.